pydantic/pydantic/docs/blog/pydantic-v2.md

 What's going on here: `__pydantic_schema__` defines a schema which effectively says:

-> Validate input data as a string, then call the `validate` with that string, use the output of `validate`
+> Validate input data as a string, then call the `validate` function with that string, use the returned value
 > as the final result of validation.

 `ValiationSchema` is just an alias to